timwindsor/BB10-WebWorks-Framework/extension_template/README.md

 };
 ```

-The m_id is an attribute contains the JNEXT id for this object.
+The m_id is an attribute that contains the JNEXT id for this object.
 The id is
 passed to the class as an argument to the constructor.
 It is needed to trigger
 events on the JavaScript side from native.